About SDEWEventsEarthFairVolunteeringOutreachSponsorshipLinksSite MapHome

 Where is it?

-In Balboa Park, the parade proceeds from the Natural History Museum, west to the Art Museum, south past the Organ Pavilion, ending at the Children's Area between the Puppet Theater and the Auto Museum in Pan American Plaza (parade follows the red line of this exhibitor map).
+In Balboa Park, the parade proceeds from the Natural History Museum, west to the Art Museum, south past the Organ Pavilion, ending at the Pan American Plaza (parade follows the red line of this visitor map).

 Who can participate?

-Any group with at least three children under the age of 18.
-Past parades have included: scouts, schools, churches, museums, sports groups… anyone interested in preserving the Earth.
+Any group with at least three participants.
+Past parades have included: scouts, schools, clubs, churches, museums, sports groups… anyone interested in preserving the Earth.
 We also invite bands, clowns and animals to participate.

 How to be in the Parade